Wholeness is not achieved by cutting off a portion of one’s being, but integration of the contraries. -C.G. Jung

 IFS Internal Family Systems

-IFS divides parts into three categories: Managers, Firefighters, & Exiles.
+IFS categorizes internal parts into three main roles: Managers, Firefighters, and Exiles.

 Managers